 In its mildest form depression makes everything harder to do and less worthwhile.
 At its worst, it can be life-threatening making you feel like giving up.
 Occasional moods of sadness, discouragement are a normal part of day to day living and should not be confused with depression.

 Depression of a more severe nature is usually accompanied by despair, lethargy, a feeling of not caring about yourself, or anyone else maybe both, loss of appetite, sleeplessness.
 There are many symptoms which effects some more than others ask any sufferer.
 The loss of the sex drive is a very common complaint and a good example of one such symptom.

-Sadly however, a great pressure is brought to bear on those that suffer from depression and mental health problems in general.
-Many people today look upon mental health problems as something that should be brushed under the carpet and in my book, this means that before a sufferer can be helped they first have to overcome the stigma that society in general has attached to mental health.
+Sadly, however, great pressure is brought to bear on those that suffer from depression and mental health problems in general.
+Many people today look upon mental health problems as something that should be brushed under the carpet, and in my book this means that before a sufferer can be helped they first have to overcome the stigma that society, in general, has attached to mental health.

-If you would like to help in the drive to help others understand a mental health problem does not mean that individuals suffering from this debilitating illness are to be shunned.
-There is should be no shame attached to having a mental health problem and perhaps the time is now right to change the minds of those who still think suffers from this problem should be kept out of sight.
+If you would like to help in the drive to help others it is important to understand a mental health problem does not mean that individuals suffering from this debilitating illness are to be shunned.
+There should be no shame attached to having a mental health problem, and perhaps the time is now right to change the minds of those who still think suffers from this problem should be kept out of sight.